SidulIslamSohag/ZeroHunger/README.md

 Do Whatever you can (using your wisdom not your friends), to help this NGO.

 Hint:
-Analyze the story
+Analyze the story,
-Find the entities
+Find the entities,
-Find relationships among them
+Find relationships among them,
-Design database
+Design database,
-Develop system
+Develop system,
 N:B: You can skip validation and use EF generated models if you want.